-E2220 ENGLISH 11 E2320 STANDARD GRADE 11 1 CREDIT
+ENGLISH 11 E2320 COLLEGE PREP GRADE 11 1 CREDIT

 This course is primarily a study of American writing-both fiction and nonfiction.
-Students will read a variety of genres which may include works by authors such as F. Scott Fitzgerald, Arthur Miller, August Wilson, Tim O'Brien, Jon Krakauer, Mark Twain, Charlotte Perkins Gilman, and Kate Chopin.
+Students will read a variety of genres which may include works such as F. Scott Fitzgerald's The Great Gatsby, August Wilson's Fences, Jon Krakauer's Into the Wild, Bryan Stevenson's Just Mercy, Aimee Nezhukumatathil's World of Wonders, and Joyce Carol Oates's Black Water.
 Writing instruction will focus on the organization of an argument, the analysis of rhetorical devices (as assessed on the SAT essay), and the analysis and incorporation of secondary sources into a research paper.
 Students will learn various context clue strategies in order to decode words, to take vocabulary assessments, and to expand their vocabulary.
 Students will also create a personal narrative that could be used as an initial draft of their college admission personal statement.